 About

-I am a librarian at the CUNY Graduate Center working with graduate student research methods and electronic theses and dissertations (ETDs).
-I study the intersection of digital humanities and academic librarianship, with an emphasis on scholarly communication, copyright, graduate student research, and digital dissertations.
-My current research includes work on digital scholarly editions and digital archives, librarianship as a feminized profession, and digital dissertations.
+I am a librarian at the CUNY Graduate Center, where I also serve as project director for the CUNY Digital History Archive and oversee the college’s institutional archives.
+I work with electronic theses and dissertations (ETDs) and study the intersection of digital humanities and academic librarianship with an emphasis on scholarly communication, copyright, graduate student research, and digital dissertations.
+My current project is a history of activist librarians at CUNY.

 My previous career was in academic bookstores and publishing.